AdobeDocs/analytics.en/help/technotes/ftp-password-rotation.md

 Regular rotation of account secrets is a security best practice that helps protect your data.

-To ensure uninterrupted reception of data, follow the steps in [Prepare for password rotation](#prepare-for-password-rotation) prior to changing any account secrets.
+To ensure uninterrupted reception of data, follow the steps in [Prepare to rotate account secrets](#prepare-to-rotate-account-secrets) prior to changing any account secrets.

 >[!IMPORTANT]
 >
 >If your FTP data is delivered to a third-party partner (for example, a consulting firm or analytics vendor), coordinate with them before rotating account secrets.
-The third-party partner will need to update their own tools and scripts with the new account secrets immediately after the new account secrets are provided by Adobe.  after the new account secrets are provided by Adobe.
+The third-party partner will need to update their own tools and scripts with the new account secrets immediately after the new account secrets are provided by Adobe.

 ## When rotating account secrets is not necessary